-Other: Recipients of grant funds will be required to participate in one Program Area #8-specific, web- based new grantee orientation.
+Other: Recipients of grant funds will be required to participate in one Program Area 8-specific, webbased new grantee orientation.

 Performance measurement: In addition to collecting the appropriate project-specific data, grantees will be required to submit data to OJJDP for performance measurement.
-See https://ojjdppmt.ojp.gov/.
+See https://ojjdp.ojp.gov/funding/grant-performance-measurement/overview.